demonnic/EMCO/README.md

   * show the EMCO
 * `emco timestamp <true|false>`
   * turn timestamps on/off
+* `emco title <new title>`
+  * Set the title at the top of the EMCO Chat window.
+"Tabbed Chat" is the default starting title.
+* `emco unlock`
+  * Unlocks the EMCO window so you can move and resize it again
 * `emco ungag <pattern>`
   * remove a gag pattern
 * `emco unnotify <tabName>`